 - Costs already covered by core funding or other grants

-- Capital costs, that are exclusively for the purchase, repair or furnishing of buildings, purchase of vehicles, computers, sports equipment or improvements to school grounds.
+- Capital costs that are exclusively for the purchase, repair or furnishing of buildings, purchase of vehicles, computers, sports equipment or improvements to school grounds.

 Please note, applying for funding is a competitive process and our grants budget is limited.
 Because of the high volume of applications received, good projects sometimes have to be refused, even if they meet one of our priorities.
 All applications are assessed on merit.
-If your application is refused you can apply again in twelve months after the date you submitted your last application.

-Frequently Asked Questions:
+Frequently Asked Questions

 How much can we apply for?